101 - the police non-emergency number

 Is 101 available outside GMP?

-Yes, 101 is will be available to all 43 police forces in England and Wales from December 2011.
+Yes, 101 is available to all police forces in England, Wales, Scotland and Northern Ireland.

 How do I contact GMP if I’m out of the Force area?